PORTUGAL 10 Days

 Sintra’s historic center is about a 20-minute walk from the Sintra train station.

-It is also an important symbol of Portugal's national identity.Sintra National Palace - it is one of the best-preserved medieval royal houses.
+a key symbol of Portugal’s national identity.Sintra National Palace - it is one of the best-preserved medieval royal houses.
 The palace was built in the Moorish period.

 Overnight: Lisbon